miki-lwy/EuroMillions/README.md

 # Declaration
 I am creating it just for fun, not for gambling purpose.
-You should always work harder and smarter?, but not gambling to earn a living.
+You should always work hard and smart?, but not gambling to earn a living.

 # EuroMillions
 On 11 December, 2020 (Friday), the top prize was up to 200 million euros.
 Everyone was crazy about it and did not want to miss the chance to be a millionnaire.
 The purpose of this project is as follow:
 1) Practice of Web scraping
 2) Build a EuroMillion prediction model based on Data analytics

-# To-Do list
-1) Build Web scraping class for clean code
+3) Build Web scraping class for clean code
-2) Can the prediction model outperform the auto-generated random numbers
+4) Can the prediction model outperform the auto-generated random numbers

 # Installation
 ```